Gresham House Forest Fund VI

 It aims to make a positive financial, environmental, and social impact, while also providing 100% relief from inheritance tax after two years – not guaranteed.

-The Fund will seek to generate returns through the production and sale of timber and capital growth arising from the development and growth of new and existing forests.
+The Fund seeks to generate returns through the production and sale of timber and capital growth arising from the development and growth of new and existing forests.

 1. Maturing and established forests